Tharisky/Portfolio/Web App/SQL/CyberRange/SQL to Shell.md

 ## SQL Injection Exploitation
-For the exploitation of this vulnerability, SQLMAP was used The HTTP request of the vulnerable page was copied, saved as a text file,  and used as a parameter in the sqlmap command
+For the exploitation of this vulnerability, SQLMAP was used The HTTP request of the vulnerable page was copied, saved as a text file`(testpage.txt)`,  and used as a parameter in the sqlmap command

         sqlmap -r testpage.txt --level=2 --risk=2 --tables